w0lya/OrcaMDF/Readme.md

-This fork has a couple of minor changes comared to the original:
+This fork has a couple of minor changes compared to the original:
 - Upgraded the lib projects to .NET 4.6.1 for new (TODO: move to .net50)
 - Enabled handling of numeric and floating point types
 - Added a console app for extracting a defined set of data from MDF and saving as CSV.